 The New Energy Times Fusion Fuel Reporting

-For at least 50 years, fusion scientists have been telling the public that the fuel for nuclear fusion is “abundant, virtually inexhaustible, and equally accessible to everyone, everywhere.”
-They have been saying that there is enough fuel in ocean water to provide power for humanity for billions of years.
+- For at least 50 years, fusion scientists had been telling the public that the fuel for nuclear fusion is “abundant, virtually inexhaustible, and equally accessible to everyone, everywhere.”

 Fusion Fuel Basics